-Top news: Indian nurse in Saudi does not have Wuhan strain of coronavirus, says government
+Top news: Indian Embassy in Beijing cancels Republic Day event because of coronavirus outbreak

 The biggest stories of the day.

-An Indian nurse in Saudi Arabia who tested positive for coronavirus is not suffering from the deadly virus that originated in Wuhan city of China, the Consulate General of India in Jeddah clarified on Thursday.
-The nurse has the Middle East Coronavirus, a viral respiratory illness that was first reported in Saudi Arabia in 2012.
+The Indian Embassy in Beijing on Friday cancelled Sunday’s reception to mark India’s 71st Republic Day because of the health emergency in China following a coronavirus outbreak.
+At least 25 people have died and over 800 have been infected so far by the virus in China.

-Former President Pranab Mukherjee on Thursday said that the present wave of largely peaceful protests will once again help deepen India’s democratic roots.
-He said the last few months have witnessed people, particularly the youth, come out on the streets in large numbers to voice their opinions on matters “which in their view are important”.
-“Their assertion and belief in the Constitution of India is particularly heartening to see,” he said.
-The former president was in all likelihood referring to protests against the Citizenship Amendment Act and the National Register of Citizens.
+Meanwhile, an Indian nurse in Saudi Arabia who tested positive for coronavirus is not suffering from the deadly virus that originated in Wuhan city of China, the Consulate General of India in Jeddah clarified on Thursday.
+The nurse is infected with the Middle East Coronavirus, a viral respiratory illness that was first reported in Saudi Arabia in 2012.

 Live updates